 4. Manage your cleansed list better

 Once you clean your email list, it is important to manage it on an ongoing basis.
 Segment your list and send relevant campaigns to the receivers and monitor the success via email marketing tools.
 Engage your addressees with more interactive content and continuously ask them to respond to you or take some sort of action.
 This may seem hard at the beginning but it is certainly a good strategy as you will be continuously seeking consent this way.
 In addition, your list gets more effective and conversion-friendly.
 List management is an ongoing process that requires both manual and automated effort.
 Speak to a data cleansing service provider to help you manage your email lists better.

 Clean your email list for better campaign results and regulatory compliance

-By engaging in email scrubbing or email list cleansing, you can improve open rate, reduce spam and unsubscribe rates, and enhance the click rate for your campaigns.
-Most importantly, you will be able to meet with regulatory requirements such as the GDPR by seeking regular consent of your subscribers.
-You will no longer have to worry about paying a hefty fine or losing your message in your subscribers’ spam folder.
-If you haven’t started to engage in email list cleansing, start today.
+By engaging in email scrubbing or email list cleansing, you can improve the open rate, reduce spam and unsubscribe rates, and enhance the click rate for your campaigns.
+Most importantly, you will be able to meet regulatory requirements such as the GDPR by seeking regular consent of your subscribers.
+You will no longer have to worry about paying a hefty fine or losing your message in your subscribers' spam folders.
+If you haven't started to engage email list cleansing, start today.